-Sworn Personnel may accrue comp time up to forty (40) hours in a fiscal year.
-This shall be a rolling total which may be used and replenished in accordance with Police Department Policy each year but shall not exceed a total of forty (40) hours at any one time.
-If the employee's accrued comp time would cause the bank to exceed forty (40) hours, the overtime would be paid in cash.
+Sworn Personnel may accrue comp time up to sixty (60) hours in a fiscal year.
+This shall be a rolling total which may be used and replenished in accordance with Police Department Policy each year but shall not exceed a total of sixty (60) hours at any one time.
+If the employee's accrued comp time would cause the bank to exceed sixty (60) hours, the overtime would be paid in cash.
+Reduced to forty (40) hours 6 months prior to retirement from the Village.